rapid7/insightconnect-plugins/pastebin/help.md

 paste any type of text.
 The idea behind the site is to make it more convenient for people to share large amounts of text online.

+The Pastebin plugin allows you to post text online, and analyze posts.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Send text to Pastebin
+* Trigger workflows on new posts
+* Get ana analyze posts

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* Pastebin credentials and API key

 # Documentation